stefan22/ukrightmove-dev/README.md

 # ukrightmove-dev

+Real estate site currently hosted @godaddy - under development -site allows you to sign in and out, create new sellers accounts, add new properties, manage  and make changes to your properties providing a username and password, and to upload images -  all data: images, property details, agents information stored into a mysql database hosted at godaddys -  to create a market place for landlords, tenants, agents and home buyers to meet each other.

 - Site developing - running locally and also live at godaddy
 - Local environment -> localhost/~stefano/
 - Apache -> apachectl start